-Food Standards Australia and New Zealand (FSANZ) has not set a limit on the acceptable daily intake on the basis of MSG having such low toxicity levels.
+Food Standards Australia and New Zealand (FSANZ) have not set a limit on the acceptable daily intake on the basis of MSG having such low toxicity levels.
 The European Food Safety Authority’s acceptable daily intake (of 30mg/kg body weight/day) is deemed unattainable to reach when MSG is consumed at normal dietary levels.

 However, too much sodium from salt in the diet has been linked with increased blood pressure and hypertension, a risk factor for cardiovascular disease, including stroke and heart attack.

-So if you are required medically to limit your sodium intake, you should consider your MSG intake and it’s contribution to sodium intake.
+So if you are required medically to limit your sodium intake, you should consider your MSG intake and its contribution to sodium intake.

-There is some evidence linking MSG intake with obesity in certain populations but this data is only observational – meaning it cannot be said that MSG is the cause, and the mechanism of action (why) MSG would cause obesity is not known.
+There is some evidence linking MSG intake with obesity in certain populations.
+But this data is only observational – meaning it cannot be said that MSG is the cause, and the mechanism of action (why) MSG would cause obesity is not known.

-On the other hand…there is also observational evidence showing there is no link between MSG and obesity.
+On the other hand… there is also observational evidence showing there is no link between MSG and obesity.

 How To Check For MSG In Food

-For example MSG could be identified on an ingredients list as:
+For example, MSG could be identified on an ingredients list as:

 - ‘Monosodium glutamate’